What is an airway obstruction?

 - Chronic airway obstructions occur two ways: by blockages that take a long time to develop or by blockages that last for a long time.

-The classic image of an airway obstruction is someone choking on a piece of food.
+An airway obstruction is often depicted as someone choking on a piece of food.
 But that’s only one of many things that can cause an airway obstruction.
 Other causes include:

 - inhaling or swallowing a foreign object